Taxi driver licence

 No assistance will be provided for geographical knowledge of New Forest.

-When you have revised all question areas, you can complete the booking form and return it to us in person, by email or post.
+When you have revised all question areas, you can complete the booking form and return it to us in person, by email or post, along with any required documentation (further details can be found on the application form).
 Allow up to 4 weeks to be allocated a test date.
 Please do not chase up your application within this time.

 A payment of £37 is required before a test date can be allocated.

 You can download the application pack below.

-If you require a hard copy of the application pack, you can collect one from any of our information offices or you can request one by providing your full name and postal address via email to firstname.lastname@example.org.
+If you require a hard copy of the application pack, you can collect one from any of our information offices.

 Once you have passed our Driver Knowledge Test, we will send you a Licensed Driver Application Pack to complete, along with guidance notes.